gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Now, whenever you want to open TSCC files in VSCode:

-1. Open a terminal and ssh into TSCC
+1. Open a separate terminal and ssh into TSCC
 2. Open VSCode and use Cmd + Shift + P (or Ctrl + Shift + P) to open the command palette
 3. Search for "Connect to Host" in the command palette
 4. Select tscc from the options